 Karel Appel | Hendrik Petrus Berlage | Joseph Beuys | George Hendrik Breitner | AM Cassandre | Pierre Cuypers | Albrecht Dürer | Francisco Goya | Wally Elenbaas | Jacob Jongert | Henri de Toulouse-Lautrec | Bart van der Leck | Chris Lebeau | Antoon Molkenboer | Constant Nieuwenhuijs | Jan van Schoonhoven | Willy Sluiter | Jan Toorop | Willy Vandersteen | Carel Willink

-Code of Ethics: Art Conservation carries out all work according to the ethical guidelines for conservation and restoration of the cultural heritage of the European Confederation of Conservators-Restorers’ Organizations (E.C.C.O).
+Code of Ethics: Art Conservation adheres to the ethical guidelines according to the ethical guidelines for conservation and restoration of the cultural heritage of the European Confederation of Conservators-Restorers’ Organizations (E.C.C.O).

-For all your questions about the restoration of paper objects, you can contact us to explore the possibilities together.
+For all your questions about the restoration of paper objects, you can contact us so we can explore the possibilities together.